Sharing Soil Observation Data using tabular formats

 Step 3: Convert to RDF or JSON-LD

-In this step you will validate if the CSVW is properly structured, by serializing the data+metadata to a knowledge grap, and validate the graph using SHACL.
+In this step you can validate if the CSVW is properly structured, by serializing the data+metadata to a knowledge grap, and validate the graph using SHACL.
 You could upload the knowledge graph to the data repository, but it is not neccesary, because it contains the same content as the CSV+metadata.

 Use one of these tools to generate the knowledge graph (RDF):